Prathme07/invoice-reimbursement/README.md

 The results are stored as vector embeddings in **ChromaDB**, enabling Excel export and chatbot-based querying via **Streamlit**.

+The results are stored as vector embeddings in **ChromaDB**, enabling Excel export and chatbot-based querying via **Streamlit**.

 ---

 ## 🎯 Objectives

-- ✅ Automate invoice validation using LLMs
+- Automate invoice validation using LLMs
-- ✅ Store invoice metadata in a vector DB (ChromaDB)
+- Store invoice metadata in a vector DB (ChromaDB)
-- ✅ Provide Excel export functionality
+- Provide Excel export functionality
-- ✅ Enable chatbot interaction for querying past invoices
+- Enable chatbot interaction for querying past invoices
+- Add user login, admin dashboard, and session tracking

 ---

-## ✨ Features

-### 🔹 1. `/analyze-invoices/` – Invoice Reimbursement API (FastAPI)
+### 🔹 1. `analyze-invoices` – Invoice Reimbursement API (FastAPI)
 - Upload an **HR Policy PDF**
 - Upload a **ZIP file of invoice PDFs**
 - Provide **employee name**